wains-photos/pessimism/README.md

 ### As of May 28, 2024, Pessimism has been deprecated and is no longer being actively maintained

+This repository contains experimental tooling and utilities related to pessimism-style workflows.
+It is primarily intended for development, testing, and exploration, and may change over time.

 ## Because you can't always be optimistic

 _Pessimism_ is a public good monitoring service that allows for [OP Stack](https://stack.optimism.io/)